-In August 2014 the United States Chemical Safety Board (CSB) reported the results of an investigation of a December 2010 explosion in a titanium and zirconium scrap metal processing facility in West Virginia.
-The explosion resulted in three fatalities and one injury.
-Here is a brief summary of what is believed to have
+In August 2014, the U.S. Chemical Safety and Hazard Investigation Board (CSB) reported the results of an investigation into a December 2010 explosion in a titanium and zirconium scrap-metal processing facility in West Virginia.
+The explosion caused three fatalities and one injury.
+Here is a brief summary of what is believed to have happened:

-- A blender was being used to process zirconium powder.
+A blender was being used to process zirconium powder.
 Employees had observed mechanical problems before the explosion.
-Blender paddles were striking the sidewall of the blender causing damage.
-Adjustments and repairs were made but problems continued. - 2.
-It is believed that sparks or heat from metal-to-metal contact between the blender blades and the blender side ignited the zirconium powder. - The burning zirconium dust resulted in a deflagration hot gases expanded, producing a "wind" observed by two witnesses.
+Blender paddles were striking the sidewall of the blender and causing damage.
+Adjustments and repairs were made, but problems continued.
+Sparks or heat from metal-to-metal contact between the blender blades and the blender side ignited the zirconium powder.

+3. The burning zirconium dust produced a deflagration - hot gases expanded and created a "wind" that was observed by two witnesses.
 The burning zirconium dust ignited open drums of titanium and zirconium stored nearby, propagating the fire.